zaynetro/timeline/README.md

 * Access your data from every major operating system: Android, iOS, Mac and Linux (Windows planned).
 * No lock-in.
 Fully open source.
 At any time you can export your data to Markdown files.

+Read an [introductory blog post](https://www.zaynetro.com/post/how-to-build-e2ee-local-first-app/) for more details.

 ## How to install?